enormandeau/github_tutorial/files/01_revision_control.md

 A revision control system, like Git:

-- Tracks changes made to files over time
+- Tracks changes made to text files over time
-- Keeps a copy of all older versions
+- Keeps a "copy" of all older versions
 - Works as a log of progress by storing messages that describe changes
 - Helps you organize your analysis code into a working state
-- Help you share your project with others
+- Helps you share your project with others
 - Makes your research more reproducible
 - Greatly facilitates collaboration
 - Increases your visibility, which is good for your career!